 For the base spirit, Chamberlain uses Bluecoat American dry gin.
 Rather than the traditional London dry gin with its juniper-heavy flavor profile, the Pennsylvania-made Bluecoat American gin has more citrus and floral notes, and holds back on the juniper.
 However, the copper-distilled Bluecoat American can be difficult to acquire outside of Pennsylvania.
 If you’re unable to easily get your hands on it, you can switch it out for a more traditional London dry, or try the Autumn Apple with other styles of gin like Aviation, another American dry gin that leans less on juniper.
-These brighter, more citrus-forward gins like the Bluecoat will pair better with the apple cider, which notably should be a fresh squeezed, non-sparkling and non-alcoholic cider to really evoke the lush flavors of autumn, regardless of the time of year it’s being imbibed.
+These brighter, more citrus-forward gins like the Bluecoat will pair better with the apple cider, which notably should be a fresh-squeezed, and not a sparkling, alcoholic cider.
+This will better evoke the lush flavors of autumn, regardless of the time of year it’s being imbibed.

 Essentially an apple cider take on a gin sour, the drink also calls for lemon juice, while honey syrup takes the place of simple syrup.
 This, too, gives the drink a darker, more autumnal tone without making it overly sweet or cloying.
 Cinnamon—a fairly uncommon cocktail ingredient outside of the cinnamon syrups often used in Tiki drinks—adds even more warmth and depth.
-However, it is important to use restraint when adding a pinch, as too much can quickly overpower the drink and make it cloudy.
-Some aromatic bitters complete the drink; the most popular brand by far is Angostura, but you can mix it up a bit and try some other aromatic bitters, with a broad market available.
+However, it is important to use restraint when adding a pinch, as too much can overpower the drink and make it cloudy.
+Some aromatic bitters complete the drink; the most popular brand by far is Angostura, but you can mix it up a bit and try some other aromatic bitters, with a broad array available these days.